maryambkhan/site-map/README.md

 - I learnend how the url works
 - Most importent thing i learned is how to create a component in storyblok
 - And what fields i am going to need to create a card or a post
+- I looked at bunch of templates and collected ideas.
+ - I learned journal ways to to map out a web site
+ - I learned why is it important and what is it

 ### Ideas for Card: